jschless/jschless.github.io/_drafts/2019-08-11-elevator-etiquitte.md

 date:   2019-08-11 21:03:36 +0530
 ---
 # The Problem
 My apartment building has three elevators, but one is reserved for freight.
-So, it really has two elevators which are called with one button.
+So, it really has two elevators.
+Usually, you press a button and one of the elevators comes to pick you up.

-One of the elevators broke down, so the building opened the freight elevator up to the residents to increase throughput.
+But one of the elevators broke down!
+So, there was only one elevator to service a 23-story apartment building.
+Alas, the management, opened the freight elevator to the residents to increase throughput.
 The freight elevator has its own button, which works independently of the passenger elevator.
+In other words, if you press both the regular elevator and the freight elevator button, both elevators will come to get you.

-I noticed one day as I was descending that the elevator kept stopping and no one would get in.
-I realized the people in my building had started pressing both buttons and then getting in the elevator that arrived first.
+I noticed one day as I was descending that the elevator kept stopping for no passengers.
+I realized the people in my building had started pressing both buttons and then getting in the elevator that arrived first!

+This was irritating to me, because I was already running late and it was as if a little kid had pressed every button in the elevator (except it was self-interested adults who did it).
 That got me thinking.
-Is that optimal?
-Are we all worse off because of this?

-Here are my research questions:
-1. Are we all worse off if everyone does this behavior?
-2. Is there a threshold for how many people have to do this to make it worse?
-3. Can we solve this problem through simulation and probability (numerical and analytical)?
+Is this behavior optimal?
+Pareto optimal?
+Is the average elevator time slower if everyone pushes both buttons?

 My first attempt at solving this is to run a simulation in Python.
 I've shown pieces of the code below, but the entire Jupyter notebook can be found at my [github](http://www.github.com/jschless/elevatorsim).

-# Simplifying Assumptions
+## Simplifying Assumptions
 - Elevator going down picks up people that want to be picked up (regardless of when they push button)
 - If someone gets on at a non lobby floor, they're going to the lobby
 - Elevator drops off passengers on its way up and on the way down at the lobby
 - Half of the customers come on at the lobby, the other half come on with equal likelihood on the residential floors
 - When an elevator stops, it stops for 5 seconds (initial parameter)
 - An elevator travels one floor per second (initial parameter)
+- Rate of elevator use is constant (this is kind-of true for peak times)

+# Creating the Simulation
+This section explains how I set up the simulation.
+If you are not interested in the methods, code, etc., feel free to skip to Results.

-# Defining an Elevator Class
+### Elevator Class
 We're going to have multiple elevators, which all do the same thing.
 Good time to make a class!
 I've shown the move function for an elevator.
 The main point is an elevator can be in the following states, which are in the same order in the if-elif-else loop:
 - idle: the elevator does not have anyone inside and does not have anyone to pick up.
 - stopped: elevator has stopped to pick up / drop off people.
 You have to wait a few seconds to keep going.